COLLABOATIVE THERAPY

 Understanding Grief and Loss

-Grief doesn’t follow a straight line—and it doesn’t have an expiry date.
-Whether you’re mourning the loss of a loved one, a relationship, a life transition, or even a version of yourself, grief can show up in unexpected ways.
-At Collaborative Therapy, we offer gentle, supportive psychotherapy in Mississauga and online therapy in Mississauga to help you process loss at your own pace.
-You're not expected to “move on”—but you deserve a space to move through it with support and understanding.
-Grief can be deeply personal, but you don’t have to carry it alone.
+Grief doesn’t follow a straight line and it doesn’t have an expiry date.
+Whether you’re experiencing grief and loss therapy needs after the death of a loved one, a relationship, a life transition, or even a version of yourself, grief can show up in unexpected ways.

 Signs you Might be Struggling with Grief